Orginally posted on CityStink

 By Al Gray

 If Hardie isn’t going GOP, he has sure failed us with a stellar imitation.
-Now right about now, Hardie and every other GOP hawker of this money give-away is screaming about passing this exemption to become “competitive.”
+Right about now, Hardie and every other GOP hawker of this money give-away are screaming about passing this exemption to become “competitive.”
 Change the word to “cannibalistic” and you about have it.
-What this give-away does is to strip Augusta Richmond County and the 13 county region of $11 million of sales tax revenues over 10 years if you believe the projections underlying the huge new transportation tax increase.
+What this give-away does is to strip Augusta Richmond County and the 13 county region of $11 million of sales tax revenues over 10 years, if you believe the projections underlying the huge new transportation tax increase.
 This writer knows the losses to be far worse.
-You can multiply that $11 million (see page 7 ) by 4 – the loss on the new 1% transportation tax, plus the existing 3% local, special, and educational taxes, for a stunning $44 million over ten years!
+You can multiply that $11 million (see page 11) by 4 – the loss on the new 1% transportation tax, plus the existing 3% local, special, and educational taxes, for a stunning $44 million over ten years!
 If the legislators tinker with not having the exemptions apply to local sales, that subverts the simplicity always cited for a sales tax.